 - Making you feel unworthy of love and support because of your sexual orientation or gender identity.

-- Threatening to reveal your HIV/AIDS status to family members, employers, community members and others.
+- Threatening to reveal your STI, HIV/AIDS status to family members, employers, community members and others.

 - Makes you feel like you’re not “really” lesbian, gay, bisexual or transgender because of your relationship history.